Former WWE star Danielle Moinet Flaunts Her Toned Figure By Rocking Racy Lingerie In Sexy Photo

 Moinet also showed off her sense of humor in the accompanying caption, roleplaying a date situation and insinuating that she was messy, even though she looked romantic and tantalizing in the snap.

-The message, coupled with Moinet’s upload, received plenty of positive feedback from her followers on the image-sharing platform as well.
-Over 20,000 have hit the like button as of this writing, while many also took the time to share their enthusiasm for the model in the comments section.

-“There’s no way you eat carbs with that body,” wrote one Instagram user, emphasizing their comment with a fire emoji.
+The message, coupled with Moinet's upload, received plenty of positive feedback from her followers on the image-sharing platform as well.
+Over 20,000 have hit the like button as of this writing, while many also took the time to share their enthusiasm for the model in the comments section."There's no way you eat carbs with that body," wrote one Instagram user, emphasizing their comment with a fire emoji.

 "The hottest woman on the planet," wrote a second Instagrammer.